compensation for products you purchase. Read our full Affiliate Disclosure here.

 - I took dance classes for several years throughout my middle school and high school years.

-- I joined a Girl Scout troop.
+- I was a Girl Scout for several years.

 - I helped my dad and his buddies work on cars and race them.